In Search of Projectively Equivariant Networks

-Deep neural networks \cite{lecun2015deep} have been successfully applied across a large number of areas, including but not limited to computer vision \cite{alexnet}, natural language processing \cite{bert}, game play \cite{alphazero} and biology \cite{alphafold}.
-In many of these areas the data has geometric properties or contains symmetries that can be exploited when designing neural networks.
-For instance, AlphaFold \cite{alphafold} models proteins in \threeD-space while respecting translational and rotational symmetries.
+Deep neural networks have been successfully applied across a large number of areas, including but not limited to computer vision \citep{alexnet}, natural language processing \citep{bert}, game play \citep{alphazero} and biology \citep{alphafold}.
+In many of these areas, the data has geometric properties or contains symmetries that can be exploited when designing neural networks.
+For instance, AlphaFold \citep{alphafold} models proteins in \threeD-space while respecting translational and rotational symmetries.
 Much of the work on neural networks respecting geometry and symmetry of the data can be boiled down to formulating the symmetries in terms of \emph{group equivariance}.
-Group equivariance of neural networks is a currently very active area of research starting with \cite{shawe-taylor} and brought in to the deep networks era by \cite{cohenGroupEquivariantConvolutional2016}.
-Recent surveys include~\cite{bronstein, gerken}.
+Group equivariance of neural networks is a currently very active area of research starting with \citep{shawe-taylor} and brought into the deep networks era by \cite{cohenGroupEquivariantConvolutional2016}.
+Group equivariant neural networks are part of the broader framework of \emph{geometric deep learning}.
+Recent surveys include~\citep{bronstein, gerken}.
+Our interests in equivariance are driven by applications in computer vision, \citep{zznet,bokman2022case,bokman2023investigating}, but in this paper, we will give application examples in several different research fields, targeting a more general machine learning audience.

+Given a set of transformations $\mathcal{T}$ acting on two sets $X$, $Y$, a function $f: X\to Y$ is called \emph{equivariant} if applying $f$ commutes with the transformations $t\in\mathcal{T}$, i.e.,

+Concretely, consider rotations acting on point clouds and $f$ mapping point clouds to point clouds.
+If applying $f$ and then rotating the output yields the same thing as first rotating the input and then applying $f$, we call $f$ rotation equivariant.
+In the most general scenario, $t\in\mathcal{T}$ could act differently on $X$ and $Y$; For instance, if the action on $Y$ is trivial, we can model invariance of $f$ in this way.